Giovani Hernández

-Emmanuel Giovani Hernández Neri (born 4 January 1993) is a Mexican professional footballer who plays as an attacking midfielder for UAT.
+Emmanuel Giovani Hernández Neri (born 4 January 1993) is a Mexican professional footballer who plays as an attacking midfielder for Liga de Expansión MX club Tlaxcala.

 Club career

 Giovanni Hernandez started his career with C.D.
 Guadalajara.
 He scored a spectacular freekick against Querétaro in a 1–4 defeat on 21 September 2014.

 Loan at Sinaloa

 During the 2015 Liga MX Draft he was sent out on a six-month loan deal to Dorados de Sinaloa with no purchase option.